Plant-Powered Recipes

 • 2 cloves minced garlic

-• 1 Flax “egg” (1 TBSP flax meal, mixed with 3 TBSP water and allowed to sit for 5 minutes)
+• 1 Flax “egg” (Mix 1 TBSP flax meal with 3 TBSP water and allow to sit for 5 minutes, until it reaches a gel-like consistency)

 Process the oats in a food processor until ground into flour.
 Set aside.
 Peel the raw beets, and shred or grate them in the food processor.
 Add 1/2 cup of the oat flour and remaining ingredients.
 Pulse until combined, then mix in the remaining flour.
-Form into patties.
-Heat a pan with a tablespoon of olive oil, and cook over medium heat about 3 minutes per side.
-Even if you’d like to grill the patties, it’s best to cook them on the stove first–they will hold together better.
+If you have time, it can be helpful to refrigerate the batter for a few hours, to help the patties hold together better.
+Form into patties, and place on a baking pan lined with parchment paper.
+Bake in preheated oven at 375 degrees, for 10 to 15 minutes per side, until lightly browned and firm.
+(Alternatively, you can cook in the skillet: Heat a pan with a tablespoon of olive oil, and cook over medium heat about 3 minutes per side.)

 Black Bean Sweet Potato Burger